CREDIT and DEBIT CARDS:

 Foreign bank transfer fees, fees to use your credit card overseas and currency conversion fees are the client’s own responsibility .

-Everything can be paid for at the end of your safari with the above 2 type of credit cards i.e. extra animals, side trips, tips, curios etc. It is recommended / MUST DO, to contact your credit card company and advise them you are traveling to Africa so they will allow these transactions, so do this BEFORE you leave home.
+Everything can be paid for at the end of your safari with the above 2 type of credit or debit cards i.e. extra animals, side trips, tips, curios etc. It is recommended / MUST DO, to contact your credit card company and advise them you are traveling to Africa so they will allow these transactions, so do this BEFORE you leave home.
 RHS is not responsible nor liable for added costs by the clients bank ( eg. currency conversion fees, fees for the use of your card overseas) , nor fluctuations in the exchange rate.

 Tipping of the Staff and PH is welcome and appreciated.